aws-samples/shopfloor-connectivity/docs/core/metrics-source-configuration.md

 ---
 ### CommonDimensions
-Set of extra dimensions added to every datapoint
+Defines source-specific key-value pairs that are automatically added to every metric from this particular source.
+These dimensions help identify and categorize metrics from individual components or data sources within the system.

 **Type**: Map(String,String)